-1. Business rates (national non-domestic rates)
+1. Business rates (Non Domestic Rates)

 Business rates are based on the rateable value of a property multiplied by a nationally determined rate (multiplier).
 The total amount collected by the council is paid into the national pool managed by central government.
 Each council then receives a redistributed amount from the pool based on an amount per head of population.